 Looking for a definition of an industry term?
 You’ve come to the right place.

-- Ad Formats: the types of ads that can be displayed in your application.
-ONE by AOL: Mobile offers the following ad formats: Interstitial, Display Banners (Top of Page and Below the Fold) and Rectangle.
+- Ad Formats - the types of ads that can be displayed in your application.
+ONE by AOL: Mobile offers these ad formats: Interstitial, Display Banners (Top of Page and Below the Fold) and Rectangle.
 We also offer Video ad units (Pre-Roll, Rewarded, Interstitial), In-Banner Video (Lightbox), and Native.

 - Average Clear Price - the average price that an impression sold for calculated per 1,000 winning impressions following completed auctions (clears) for bid requests.

 - Banner - A type of ad format that appears at the top of the page or below the fold in your application.
 Display banners can be static, animated or expandable.

 - Bid - the price point a bidder proposes in an auction to win a bid request.